pathornteng/hedera-relay-sample/README.md

 ## Interact with JSON RPC relay

 Two popular libraies that can be used to interact with a smart contract are web3js and ethersjs.
 This repo contains code demonstrating how to use these libraries to interact with smart contract.
-The

 ```bash
 node web3.js